-BURDEN OF DREAMS — CLASSIC FILM PICK
+BURDEN OF DREAMS — THE CRITERION COLLECTION

 Both must be seen in order to grasp the depth and precision of Herzog’s individualistic vision, which places the utmost importance on his invented metaphor of a man so obsessed with his own artistic dream that he arranges to pull a steamship over a mountain in the middle of the Amazon jungle.

 Blank’s visceral interviews with Herzog, along with a PBS-friendly narration track, bring context and backstory to his personalized style of “ethnographic filmmaking,” which values Peru’s native Campa, Machiguenga, and Aguaruna people and their Old World culture as much as it does Herzog’s perilous enterprise.

 Herzog was energized by the story of Carlos Fermín Fitzcarrald, an aspiring Peruvian rubber baron who forced hundreds of Amazonian natives to disassemble a steamboat and portage its pieces over an isthmus in the Madre de Dios Mountains.
-Once on the other side, the boat was reassembled so that Fitzcarrald could transport the rubber down the Ucayali River to be sold.
+Once on the other side, the boat was reassembled so that Fitzcarraldo could transport the rubber down the Ucayali River to be sold.

 For his self-penned narrative, Herzog made his leading character an Irishman in love with opera — specifically with the Italian tenor Enrico Caruso, for whom Fitzcarraldo aspires to build an opera house in the Iquitos jungle, where he plans for Caruso to perform someday.
 During the filming, Herzog’s leading actor Jason Robards came down with amoebic dysentery and was forced to abandon the film after 40% of it was completed.
 Robards’s co-star Mick Jagger followed suit due to scheduling constraints.
 Herzog called in his reliably tempestuous muse Klaus Kinski to fill the role of Fitzcarraldo and scrapped Jagger’s sidekick character.